-With a Starting MSRP of $25,995, this is a car that customers wanting to trade up to a more fuel-efficient hybrid will want to check out.
+This is a car that customers wanting to trade up to a more fuel-efficient hybrid will want to check out.
 Kia calls its Optima Hybrid “Efficiency at its most elegant.”
-Redesigned to be technologically smarter and more efficient, the car’s major improved aerodynamics give it a streamlined, futuristic look.
+Redesigned to be technologically smarter and far more mechanically effective, the car’s major improved aerodynamics give it a streamlined, futuristic look.
 With its new 6-speed automatic transmission and 2-liter Gasoline Direct Injection (GDI) engine, it offers a combined 271 lb.-ft. of torque for an exhilarating drive.

 Safety-wise, the The Optima Hybrid’s Iso-Structure is made of 53% advanced high-strength steel.
 The advanced airbag system comes with dual front, front-seat-mounted side, and full-length side curtain airbags.
 It also features high-tech sensors that can detect the level of an impact and presence of a front passenger, helping to control airbag inflation.
 It’s added protection no matter the destination.
 Every Optima Hybrid comes standard with active safety systems including Traction Control System (TCS), Electronic Stability Control (ESC), Vehicle Stability Management (VSM), an Autonomous Emergency Braking System and Hill-Start.